Discover the Wonders of Lemongrass: A Journey into Holistic Health

 Thai-Style Lemongrass Chicken Soup

-A warm, flavorful soup that’s perfect for any day.
+This warm, flavorful soup is perfect for any day.

 Ingredients (Serves 4):